digitalformula/diy-nas/readme-centos.md

 2. Deploy the suite by following the [instructions](https://github.com/uschtwill/docker_monitoring_logging_alerting) in the repo.

    *Note: The prereuisites for this suite indicate a requirement for `apache2-utils`.
 This is because the suite requires the `htpasswd` command.
-On Ubuntu 20.04.1, the `htpasswd` command is part of the `apache2-utils` package.
+On CentOS 8, the `htpasswd` command is part of the `httpd-tools` package.
 Install this as follows.

    ```
-   sudo apt-get install -y apache2-utils
+   sudo dnf install -y httpd-tools
    ```

    ![Container Monitoring with Grafana](docs/images/container_monitoring.png)